UPRISE Speech and Hearing Sciences student Mary Wilkins works in Dr. Victoria McKenna’s lab.

 When is the application deadline, and when will I find out if I have been accepted?

-The student application portal will open on January 2, 2024, and applications can be found here <link to application page>.
-The application deadline for the 2024 program is February 26, 2024.
+The student application portal will open on January 2, 2025.
+The application deadline for the 2025 program is February 14, 2025.
 Decisions are usually shared with students in mid- to late-March.

 How does the application review process work?
 How am I matched to a project?

 Student applications are reviewed by the UPRISE committee.
 The committee first identifies students that should be admitted to the program (UPRISE can typically support 20 students each summer).
 The UPRISE Committee will conduct a holistic application review to evaluate a student’s potential for success in the program.
 Factors considered include GPA, a student’s potential for research (as described in their letters of recommendation), and their personal statement.
-In their personal statement students will explain why representation is important in STEMM fields, barriers that restrict access to STEMM disciplines, how this impacts them and/or individuals with similar life experiences, and how the UPRISE program can help them to achieve their academic and long-term career goals.
+In their personal statement students will explain what life experiences and perspectives from their background inspire them to want to participate in the UPRISE program.
+The students will also explain how the UPRISE program can help them to achieve their academic and long-term career goals, and how they intend to use the UPRISE experience to champion inclusivity and make meaningful contributions to underserved communities.
 Then, using information provided on the student application, as well as mentor feedback, students are matched with projects and mentors.
 Because not every student can be matched with their first choice of project we ask that you list two-three projects that you would be interested in working on.

 How do I choose a project?